daos-stack/daos-reproducibility/io500/sc23/aurora/aurora-reproducibility-productiony.md

 > benchmarking, system test, systems research), the general use and purpose of the data generated
 > by the applications running on it.

-Aurora is Argonne National Labratories latest high performance super-computer for open science computing being deployed within the Argonne Leadership Computing Facility (ALCF).
+Aurora is Argonne National Labratory's latest high performance super-computer for open science computing being deployed within the Argonne Leadership Computing Facility (ALCF).
-The Argonne Leadership Computing Facility (ALCF), a U.S. Department of Energy (DOE) Office of Science User Facility located at Argonne National Laboratory, enables breakthroughs in science and engineering by providing supercomputing resources and expertise to the research community.
+The Argonne Leadership Computing Facility, a U.S. Department of Energy (DOE) Office of Science User Facility located at Argonne National Laboratory, enables breakthroughs in science and engineering by providing supercomputing resources and expertise to the research community.

 ALCF computing resources—available to researchers from academia, industry, and government agencies—support large-scale, computationally intensive projects aimed at solving some of the world's most complex and challenging scientific problems.
 Through awards of supercomputing time and support services, the ALCF enables its users to accelerate the pace of discovery and innovation across disciplines.